-"How about I pick you up at your house at about 1 o'clock?
+"How about I pick you up at your house at about one o'clock?
 Then we can take things from there?"

 "Great!" he said happily, "see ya soon then!"

 After hanging up, I decided that I'd better change out of my just-thrown-on casual clothes and look for something suitable for socialising with Dan.
 After all, we might end up going into town, so I wasn't just wanting to impress him, was I?
-As usual when I need to make decisions, the time flew by, and when finally I'd picked out some suitable clothes, I had to leave for Dan's house.
+As usual when I need to make decisions the time flew by, and when finally I’d picked out some suitable clothes it was time to leave for Dan’s house.
 I was frequently grateful that we had a school uniform, otherwise I would have spent an even bigger chunk of my life deciding what to wear and would probably have been late for school almost every day.

 As it happened, we didn't go into town, and just spent the afternoon at Dan's house, but I was still glad I was wearing something nice.
-When I arrived he was obviously freshly showered and looked gorgeous in a peppermint-coloured T-shirt and loose black trousers.
-He offered me lunch, and expecting something like a sandwich or some soup, I accepted.
-However, knowing Dan, I should have realised that I could expect more than just a sandwich.
-In fact, in what seemed no time at all he had put together an amazingly good salad Nicoise.
+When I arrived he offered me lunch, and expecting something like a sandwich or some soup, I accepted.
+However, knowing him, I should have realised that I could expect more than just a sandwich, and in fact, in what seemed no time at all he had put together an amazingly good salad Nicoise.

-Before I arranged to see Dan I had been expecting to spend the afternoon fretting about how I was going to come out to my parents.
-Surprisingly, I hardly thought about it at all, and it only came up a few times during our conversation.
-I can't remember any particular topic of conversation that afternoon; it seemed we just chatted about anything and everything that entered our heads.
+Before I arranged to see Dan I had been expecting to spend the afternoon fretting about what I was going to say to my parents.
+Surprisingly, however, I hardly thought about it at all, and it only came up a few times during our conversation.
+Apart from the announcement to my parents I can't remember any other particular topic of conversation that afternoon; it seemed we just chatted about anything and everything that entered our heads.

 During dinner I was much quieter than usual and I'm sure my parents noticed this, but John was very supportive and kept the conversation going sufficiently for both of us.
 After dinner, I saw my opportunity when Mum went upstairs while Dad watched TV in the living room.
-I followed Mum upstairs, and John, seeing what I was doing, tagged along behind me.
-Mum, probably thinking I was just going to my own room, smiled at me as I followed her upstairs.
-Then, as she was about to enter her room, she spoke to me.
+I followed her upstairs, and John, seeing what I was doing, tagged along behind me.
+Before I could pluck up the courage to say anything, Mum paused in the hallway outside her room and spoke to me.